Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Introduction

 \section{Introduction}

-The landscape of cyber security is constantly evolving in response to increasingly sophisticated cyber attacks.
-In recent years, {\it Advanced Persistent Threats} (APT)~\cite{APT} is becoming a major concern to cyber security.
-APT attacks have several distinguishing properties that render traditional defense mechanism less effective.
-First, they are often launched by {\it incentive driven} entities with specific targets.
-Second, they are {\it persistent} in achieving the goals, and may involve multiple stages or continuous operations over a long period of time.
-Third, they are highly adaptive and {\it stealthy}, and often operate in a ``low-and-slow'' fashion~\cite{graph-apt} to avoid of being detected.
-In fact, some notorious attacks remained undetected for months or longer~\cite{CDorked,Gauss}.
-Hence, traditional intrusion detection and prevention techniques that target one-shot and known attack types are insufficient in the face of long-lasting and stealthy attacks.
+Increasingly sophisticated cyber attacks constantly push the evolution of cyber security.
+In recent years, worldwide organizations and IT companies, e.g., United Nation, Google and Amazon, are facing a significantly increasing number of {\it Advanced Persistent Threats} (APT)~\cite{APT}.
+The APT attack has several distinguishing properties that render traditional defense mechanisms less effective.
+First, they are often launched by {\it incentive driven} entities, including government and competitive companies with specific targets.
+Second, the APT attack is {\it persistent}, which usually involves multiple stages and frequent compromises of the system.
+Based on \cite{fireeyereport2018}, half of the entities suffering APT attacks experienced another successful compromise within one year.
+Third, they are highly adaptive and {\it stealthy}, often operating in a ``low-and-slow'' fashion~\cite{graph-apt} in order to maintain a small footprint and avoid of being detected.
+In fact, some of the past APT attacks have been so effective because they have gone undetected for months or longer~\cite{CDorked,Gauss}.
+Hence, conventional security measures against one-shot attack and known attack types are not sufficient in the face of long-lasting and stealthy attacks.
+Meanwhile, the objective of APT attacks usually includes the key information theft and complete control over the system, resulting in a much bigger loss than traditional cyber attacks.

-Moreover, since the last decade, it has been increasingly realized that security failures in information systems are often caused by the misunderstanding of incentives of the entities involved in the system instead of the lack of proper technical mechanisms~\cite{Anderson-security-economics,Moore-Anderson-security}.
-To this end, game theoretical models have been extensively applied to cyber security~\cite{Basar-network-security-book,Basar-network-security-survey,Buttyan-Hubaux,interdependent-security,Kearns-IDS,Walrand-attack-game,Tambe-security-game}.
-Game theory provides a proper framework to systematically reason about the strategic behavior of each side, and gives insights to the design of cost-effective defense strategies.
-Traditional game models, however, fail to capture the persistent and stealthy behavior of advanced attacks.
-Further, they often model the cost of defense (or attack) as part of the utility functions of the players, while ignoring the strict resource constraints during the play of the game.
-For a large system with many components, ignoring such constraints can lead to either over-provision or under-provision of resources and revenue loss.

-In this paper, we study a two-player non-zero-sum game that explicitly models stealth attacks with resource constraints.
-We consider a system with $N$ {\it independent} nodes (or components), an attacker, and a defender.
-Over a continuous time horizon, the attacker (defender) determines when to attack (recapture) a node, subject to a unit cost per action that varies over nodes.
-At any time $t$, a node is either compromised or protected, depending on whether the player that makes the last move (i.e., action) towards it before $t$ is the attacker or the defender.
-A player obtains a value for each node under its control per unit time, which again may vary over nodes.
-The total payoff to a player is then the total value of the nodes under its control over the entire time horizon minus the total cost incurred, and we are interested in the long-term time average payoffs.